GrealisA/Apollo/README.md

 While I had several ideas to expand this into a more engaging gameplay experience, the project has since been discontinued and will no longer receive updates.

-All sprites and animations featured in the game were created by me.
+All sprites and animations featured in the game were created by myself.